Everyone makes Mistakes!

 If you are a to-do list type person and an expert at multitasking, you can do it.
 Otherwise, don’t hesitate to get external help.
 It doesn’t need to be paid.
 One of my clients used to get help from her thirteen years old daughter and quite surprising another one literally had his iPhone as an assistant, talking all the time to Siri.

 Things need to be organized!

-Set priority level to individual tasks and follow through that list.
+Set priority level to individual tasks and follow-through that list.
 Another problem comes when we make “to-do lists” and those “to-do lists” become one of the bullets of another “to-do list”, at that time we definitely need help!
-Consider about hiring a virtual or part-time secretary who can focus on this part and you focus on your concept creation ideas.
+Consider hiring a virtual or part-time secretary who can focus on this part and you focus on your concept creation ideas.

 Avoiding planning and goals setting